Toyota Sequoia: Facelift

-For the 2005 model year, the Sequoia received a minor facelift.
-Additionally, its 2UZ-FE engine was modified to be equipped with VVT-i.
-The Sequoia also received a new 5-speed automatic transmission, replacing the previous 4-speed.
+In 2004, for the 2005 model year, the Sequoia received a minor facelift.
+Its 2UZ-FE engine was upgraded, now featuring VVT-i and a 42 hp increase, and it also received a new 5-speed automatic transmission, replacing the previous 4-speed.
 Four wheel drive models got a Torsen center differential, replacing its previously open differential, that splits power in full-time mode 40% front and 60% rear under normal driving, and can send up to 53% to the front and 71% to the rear during slip.
-The grill and headlights were redesigned and the amber lamps were removed from the taillights.
+The grille headlights were redesigned, as well as the taillights, which featured a new design with no amber lamps.
+It also gained an in-glass antenna, replacing the retractable antenna.
+Interior updates included a redesigned gauge cluster with optional electroluminescent Optitron gauges, optional touch screen-operated stereo and navigation system, and optional rear air suspension with raising and lowering adjustment.
+Additionally, second row captain's chairs with a removable center console were offered.
+New option packages included the Sport Package and Luxury Limited Package.

+In 2005, for the 2006 model year, the SR5 trim ditched the 3-spoke wheel design for a more traditional 5-spoke wheel design, while the Limited trim carried over the split 5-spoke wheel design from pre-facelift models.
+Additionally, the option for 24K gold-plated badges was no longer offered.

+For the 2006-2007 model years, the power rating was measured differently, resulting in a drop to 273 hp, but essentially the same engine was used.

 Towing capacity for the 2005 model year: